Paranormal Phenomena: Unexplained and Spooky Mysteries

 And a house with a wedding procession going on in full swing may attract such spirits.

-The would-be bride and bridegroom are not supposed to step outside their homes three days before marriage.
+Generally, both the houses follow this custom—the house of the girl as well as the house of the boy.
+The would-be bride and bridegroom are prohibited from stepping outside their homes for three days before the marriage.
 People say it’s crucial because a spirit(s) may be looking for an opportunity to possess the boy or the girl.

 Constant conflict in the house.
 The bride’s inability to conceive.
 Misery and suffering in some form or the other.